bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>
 <br>
-## Registering Bitmark Certificates using Bitmark SDK
+## Registering Bitmark Certificates using the Bitmark SDK

 <br>
 >In this section we introduce a very simple way to register properties using **Bitmark JS SDK**.<br>
 >For the detailed explanation, further, functions and other languages - Please look at the [Bitmark SDK](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-sdk/bitmark-sdk-document.md){:target="_blank"} section.

 <br>
-Following is the instructions to registering a property to the testing Bitmark blockchain using the Bitmark JS SDK
+Following are the instructions for registering a property to the testing Bitmark blockchain using the Bitmark JS SDK

 * Register an asset: